 The budget process, which is short in duration and takes place in the last quarter of the year, is a key event.
 It is the opportunity to apply the strategy approved by the Executive Committee, adapt the organisation to developments in business segments, market demand and competition, and assign quantitative and qualitative objectives to all entities.
 Budgets, including detailed monthly operating forecasts, are prepared by each unit.

 A monthly operating statement closed on the third working day of the following month is prepared by each of the Business Units.
 The third component of the management system is a revised operating statement prepared each month.
 This statement includes the results of the previous month and a revised forecast for the remaining months of the current year.

-All of these documents are combined with numerous management indicators: concerning the economy (labour force participation rate, selling prices, average salary), Human Resources, invoicing and receipts, etc.
+All of these documents are combined with numerous management indicators: concerning the economy, invoicing and receipts.